BeReal: Comparison to other platforms

+Its concept of prompting users to photograph their surroundings at a random daily time was preceded by minutiae, an anonymous photography project launched in 2014.

-Because of its daily cycle of engagement, it has been compared to Wordle, which gained popularity earlier in 2022.
+Because of its daily cycle of engagement, it has been compared to Wordle.
 It also supports a platform similar to Snapchat with a theme of impermanence and brevity.

 BeReal has been described as designed to compete with Instagram while simultaneously de-emphasising social media addiction and overuse.
 The app does not allow any photo filters or other editing, and has no follower counts.
 Marketing material from the company said that the app "can be addictive" and that "BeReal won't make you famous."
 Jacob Arnott, managing director of social agency We the People, describes BeReal as "an anti-Instagram" due to its raw and unedited nature.

 The app's foundation on friends rather than followers resembles Facebook's platform of adding friends, which comprise the content of a user's feed.
 This also resembles Instagram's "close friends" story feature.
 Further, rather than "liking" posts, BeReal uses "RealMojis" which involves taking a photo to interact with other posts.

 With the popularity of BeReal, other providers have launched similar features.
 In July 2022, Instagram launched a "Dual Camera" feature similar to BeReal, and in August 2022 it began testing a feature called "IG Candid Challenges", where users are prompted to post once a day within two minutes.
 As of September 2022, TikTok has also launched a feature called TikTok Now, following the same concept.

 In December 2022, similar to Spotify's "Wrapped," BeReal launched a feature involving a video of a compilation of users' BeReal posts of 2022.

 User characteristics

 BeReal is considered to be targeted towards Generation Z users, and attempts to minimise "social media fatigue", a feeling of numbness and disconnection from reality caused by constant interaction with an idealised version of others.
 This is a "core generational value" that this demographic holds compared to Millennials.
 Further, BeReal's users have been particularly strong across universities and university-aged students, and the majority of users are in the United States, the United Kingdom, and Germany.
 In 2022, the majority of users were female, with 43.2% of users falling within the age range of 16 to 25 and 55.1% of users being 26 to 44 years old.

+BeReal, the platform encourages users to share their real time moments by sending a daily notification that gives a least two minutes to post a unedited photo using bot the front and back camera, although users can post later and retake photos from when the notification happens, this action are still visible to friends, reinforcing transparency and genuine in the moment sharing.